tcheukueppoo/maat/docs/maat_dev_ref/maat.md

 }
 ```

-if has a statement modifer
+if has a statement modifer form where EXPR does not get executed
+in a new scope.

 ```
 say "one" if true

+var k = 2 if 1
+# output: 2
+k.say
 ```

-5. `with` condition
+3. `with` conditional construct

 ```
 with EXPR [ -> VAR ] { CODE } [ orwith EXPR [ -> VAR ] { CODE } ]... [ else { CODE } ]